akash-network/node/CONTRIBUTING.md

 #### Paperwork for Pull Requests

-Ensure that you base and target your PR on the `master` branch.
+Ensure that you base and target your PR on the `main` branch.
 All feature additions and all bug fixes must be targeted against main.
 Exception is for bug fixes which are only related to a released version.
 In that case, the related bug fix PRs must target against the release branch.
 If needed, we backport a commit from main to a release branch (excluding consensus breaking feature, API breaking and similar).